-The programming features of the Microsoft ODBC Driver 11 for SQL Server on Linux are based on ODBC in SQL Server Native Client (SQL Server Native Client (ODBC)).
+The programming features of the Microsoft ODBC Driver 13 and 13.1 for SQL Server on macOS and Linux are based on ODBC in SQL Server Native Client (SQL Server Native Client (ODBC)).
 SQL Server Native Client is based on ODBC in Windows Data Access Components (ODBC Programmer's Reference).

-The following sections in from the SQL Server Native Client documentation for ODBC (SQL Server Native Client (ODBC)) are valid when using the ODBC driver on Linux:
+The following sections from the SQL Server Native Client documentation for ODBC (SQL Server Native Client (ODBC)) are valid when using the ODBC driver on macOS and Linux:

 - Communicating with SQL Server (ODBC)